 This is extremely smart.
 They get free and good quality content and you get a lead to target - perfect ‘give and take’.

 This brings us to the end of the growth hacks journey.
 We covered the WHAT, WHERE, HOW, and WHEN strategies to garner growth on and through social media.
 If you have a minute and think these hacks were basic, and might not work, then I have a complementary chapter for those advanced hackers!
 The next chapter is for them.
 We have compiled a list of strategies that use work with a combination of channels - not just social media!

 - Content Ads

 If you would like to see what your competitors are running ads on, then the first thing you need to check are the active ads running on their page.
-Then you need to closely study the
+Then you need to study the following closely:

 - Landing Pages

-Yes, organic social media campaigns can prove effective lead generation avenue because they are available at the bare minimum cost and are able to give you a detailed report of your marketing efforts via insights and social media analytics
+Yes, organic social media campaigns can prove an effective lead generation avenue because they are available at the bare minimum cost and are able to give you a detailed report of your marketing efforts via insights and social media analytics.